Don't Top Off Your Gas Tank

 Why Shouldn’t I Top Off My Gas Tank?

 Your gas nozzle is designed to automatically click off for a reason—to alert you that your tank is full.
-When you top your gas tank off, most of the time the gas reverses, flowing directly into the station’s tank again because your gas tank is already full.
+When you top your gas tank off, the gas reverses, flowing directly into the station’s tank, because your gas tank is already full.
 Your tank doesn’t get any fuller, and your wallet only gets emptier.